-The NHS has issued the following advice on the best way to slow the spread of almost any germs, including Covid-19.
-It is vital that staff, students and visitors to the college follow these simple actions to continue protecting one another from the spread of Covid-19.
+The NHS has issued the following advice on the best way to slow the spread of almost any germs, including COVID-19.
+It is vital that all staff, students and visitors to the college follow these simple actions to continue protecting one another from the spread of COVID-19.

 - Wash your hands often - use soap and water for at least 20 seconds, and always when you get home or into work.

 - Use hand sanitiser gel - if soap and water are not available.

 - Wear a mask - You must wear a face-covering in enclosed spaces.

 - Use a tissue or your sleeve - Cover your mouth and nose when you cough or sneeze.
 Remember, don’t use your hands, and make sure you dispose of the tissue straight away.
 Wash your hands after catching it.

 - Avoid close contact with people who are unwell

 - Make space – stay at least 2 metres apart, or 1 metre with a face covering or other precautions in place.